ETAAcademy/ETAAcademy-Audit/Articles/01_Dexs_Swap_Vulnerabilities.md

 ```

+### Attack #7.
+Fee on transfer

+**Definition:** Some tokens take a transfer fee (e.g. STA, PAXG), some do not currently charge a fee but may do so in the future (e.g. USDT, USDC).

+**Impact:** A vulnerability fails to account for fee-on-transfer tokens, resulting in potential system funds deficits and user fund freezes, where the actual amount of tokens received is less than expected due to transfer fees.

 **OpenLeverage:** The OpenLevV1 contract has a vulnerability when interacting with V3 DEX for closing trades, where it fails to account for fee-on-transfer tokens, resulting in potential system funds deficits and user fund freezes.
 Malicious users can exploit this by repeatedly opening and closing positions with taxed tokens, draining contract funds.
 The issue primarily arises when the received funds are less than indicated by the DEX, leading to incorrect repayment accounting and failures in the `closeTrade` function.
 The recommended mitigation is to implement balance checks before and after DEX operations to ensure accurate accounting.

 ```solidity